osisoft/OCS-Docs/Content_Portal/How_To_Guides/communities/community-roles.md

 A role that grants full administrative rights.
 These rights include all the privileges of a Community Moderator plus the ability to:

 - Delete the community
-- Invite tenants to the community and confirm invitations
+- Invite tenants to the community and confirm those invitations
 - Remove tenants from the community

 Community Administrators only exist in the [community owner's](#community-owner) tenant.
 Community Administrators can assign any role to users in their own tenant; they cannot assign roles to users in other tenants.